andrew henderson menu

 • Your parents’ marriage certificate or, if your parents aren’t married, a copy of the certificate recognising and proving parentage.

-• A language test: You’ll be required to prove that you can speak and write in French.
+• A language test: You’ll be required to prove that you can speak and write French.
 A recognised diploma from a course of studies at a Francophone institute can be used as a substitute for the test.

-As you’re discovering, French nationality isn’t something you’ll be able to get without putting in a serious amount of your own effort or getting us to do some of the heavy work for you.
+While many other countries won’t require you to speak the language or even pass a culture test, France doesn’t make things easy.
+As you’re discovering, French nationality isn’t something you’ll be able to get without putting in a serious amount of personal effort – unless, of course, you use Nomad Capitalist’s citizenship-by-descent service to do some of the heavy lifting for you.

 The Pros of French Citizenship